Scouting America

 11. Do TWO of the following:

 • (a) Determine the value of three different vehicles you are interested in purchasing.
 One must be new and one must be used; the third vehicle can be new or used.
 For each vehicle, find out the requirements and cost of automobile insurance to include basic liability and options for collision, comprehensive, towing, and rental car.
-Using the three vehicles you chose and with your merit badge counselor's assistance, complete the operation/maintenance chart provided in the merit badge pamphlet.
+Using the three vehicles you chose and with your counselor's assistance, complete the operation/maintenance chart provided in the Automotive Maintenance merit badge pamphlet.
 Use this information to determine the operating cost per mile for each vehicle, and discuss what you learn with your counselor.

 • (b) Choose a car cleaner and wax product for a vehicle you want to clean.
 Explain clear-coat paint and the precautions necessary for care.
 Clean the vehicle, both inside and out, and wax the exterior.
 Use a vinyl and rubber protectant (on vinyl tops, rubber door seals, sidewalls, etc.) and explain the importance of this protectant.